atomjoy/proton/README.md

-# Proton html email template in Laravel
+# Laravel Blade Email Templates

-Html email templates for Laravel with blade components.
-Html email footer signature in Laravel.
+How to send HTML email using Laravel.
+HTML email templates for Laravel with blade components.
+HTML email footer signature in Laravel.

 ## Install package